Traci Koster

 Traci Koster (born June 15, 1985) is an attorney and politician who is the state representative for District 66 in Florida.
-A Republican, she was elected in 2020.
+A Republican, she was elected in 2020 and re-elected in 2022 and 2024.
+She is running for re-election in 2026.
 The district covers parts of Hillsborough County and Pinellas County.

 Early life and education

 Born in Greensboro, North Carolina, Koster was raised in Pinellas and Hillsborough County, Florida.
 She graduated from Tarpon Springs High School.
 She earned a Bachelor of Science degree in legal studies from the University of Central Florida and a Juris Doctor from the Stetson University College of Law.
 Koster is a family law attorney.

 Political career

 When incumbent Republican J. W. Grant resigned from the Florida House after being appointed Florida's chief information officer by Governor Ron DeSantis, Republican leaders in Pinellas and Hillsborough Counties designated Koster as Grant's replacement on the 2020 ballot.
 In the November general election, Koster defeated Democratic nominee Jessica Harrington.